 Very long sleep durations (days/weeks) keep the workflow execution in memory.
 For long delays, consider:

-- Ending the workflow and using a Recurrent Event
+Ending the workflow and using a Scheduled Trigger

-- Storing state in a variable and using On Variable Changed
+Storing state in a variable and using On Variable Update

 Practical limits: